Tonumoy/LLM_Fine-Tune_and_Inference_for_Image_Data_Extraction/README.md

 ## Evaluation and Usage

-After training, evaluate the model's performance on the test dataset and save the model for future use.
+After training, evaluate the model's performance on your test dataset and save the model checkpoint for future use.

 ## Contributing